barsikus007/NAS/README.md

 - Lidarr disabled due to unusable use case for me
   - If you need album release software, then uncomment `services.lidarr` section in `compose.yaml`
 - Transmission alt speed enabled due to broken pcie on rock-3a to reduce overload
+- Target of this build is AMD64
+  - It was ARM64 before, but I fucked enough with my rock-3a

 ## TODO